ChrisZ-IT/RaspberryPi_Travel_Router/README.md

     • How to configure and run these playbooks with your settings.

   ### What's Not covered
-    • How to setup an OpenVPN Server’s
+    • How to setup an OpenVPN Server’s(See links at the bottom of this doc to get started)

     • How to setup your ansible control server (It just needs ansible & git installed)